Viktor09/TodoPluginKotlin/README.md

 ### 1. About the plugin

 It's a plugin that help programmers to prevent writing multiple commentaries in a place.
-Instead of the you mark your todo with an index like `//TODO() index` and it will pop out an text box where u can write in details what u have to do in that task.
+Instead of writing long commentaries, you mark your todo with an index like `//TODO() index` and it will pop out an text box where u can write in details what u have to do in that task.

 ### 2. Steps to run it